kasamikona/Loopy-Tools/README.md

 # Kasami's Loopy Tools Collection

-### Please do not use my tools or materials here for creating NSFW or offensive content.
-**The demographic of the Loopy including the modern community is not a suitable place for this.**
-**I can't stop you from doing anything, but I will blacklist you and certainly won't provide support if you do so.**

----

 This is a collection of tools, scripts and info that I have created/gathered in my research and development work on the Casio Loopy.
 There isn't a whole lot here yet.
 The collection will grow as time goes on, but some parts may split off into dedicated repos.

+**Please do not use my tools for creating controversial or offensive content.**
+I feel that the demographic of the Loopy including the modern community is not a suitable place for this.
+I can't stop you from doing anything, but I will blacklist you and certainly won't provide support if you do so.
+You may contact me privately if you want more of an explanation of why this notice is here.

 ## Related repositories